Origin of trapped intralayer Wannier and charge-transfer excitons in moir\'e materials: Introduction

 The experimental hallmark of \textit{intralayer moir\'{e} excitons} in WS$_2$/WSe$_2$, a prototypical heterobilayer, is the appearance of three absorption peaks around 1.7~eV in nearly aligned samples~\cite{Jinobservation2019}.
 These peaks are separated by about 90~meV, with the first peak redshifted by 20-30~meV compared to its position in large-twist-angle WS$_2$/WSe$_2$.
 While the experimental signatures of moir\'{e} excitons are firmly established~\cite{Jinobservation2019,Sandhyahyperspectral2022,Kaidistinct2025,Zhaodynamic2021,Liuexcitonic2021}, the spatial distributions of the associated exciton wavefunctions remain highly debated.
-This debate arises partly from the challenge of directly imaging exciton confinement with meV energy resolution and $\mathrm{\AA}$-scale spatial resolution~\cite{Sandhyahyperspectral2022,Sankarseeing2025,Dandumapping2024}, and partly from the fact that theoretical studies disagree on the characteristics of the exciton wavefunctions, even though they all reproduce the three moir\'{e} exciton peaks.
-Early continuum models used an effective moiré potential to modulate the center-of-mass motion of excitons in monolayer WSe$_{2}$ to capture intralayer moir\'{e} excitons~\cite{Wutopological2017,Jinobservation2019,Bremtunable2020}.
+This debate arises partly from the difficulty of imaging exciton confinement with meV energy and $\mathrm{\AA}$-scale spatial resolution~\cite{Sandhyahyperspectral2022,Sankarseeing2025,Dandumapping2024}, and partly from disagreements among theoretical studies on the nature of exciton wavefunctions, even though all reproduce the three moiré exciton peaks.
+Early continuum models used an effective \textit{moiré potential} to modulate the center-of-mass motion of excitons in monolayer WSe$_{2}$ to capture intralayer moir\'{e} excitons~\cite{Wutopological2017,Jinobservation2019,Bremtunable2020}.
 By adjusting the potential depth, the theory can reproduce the three moir\'{e} exciton peaks seen in experiments.
-It also predicts that all three moir\'{e} excitons are of the Wannier type.
-In contrast, Naik and co-workers performed large-scale ab initio GW plus Bethe–Salpeter Equation (GW-BSE) calculations and found that one of the three peaks has strong charge-transfer character~\cite{Naikintralayer2022}.
+It also predicts that all three moir\'{e} excitons are of the \textit{Wannier type}.
+In contrast, Naik and co-workers performed large-scale ab initio GW plus Bethe–Salpeter Equation (GW-BSE) calculations and found that the three excitons are not all of Wannier type.
+One of the three peaks has strong \textit{charge-transfer character}~\cite{Naikintralayer2022}.
 These large-scale atomistic calculations were made possible by approximating moir\'{e} electronic wavefunctions as a coherent superposition of pristine unit cell wavefunctions, inspired by band unfolding~\cite{Naikintralayer2022}.
 Some refined continuum models developed subsequently did not find the charge-transfer character~\cite{Changcontinuum2023}.
 Others that did still predicted exciton localizations that disagreed with the results of Naik and co-workers~\cite{Wangtwist2025}.
 For example, GW-BSE predicts the lowest bright exciton to localize in the AA region (W above W and Se above S)~\cite{Naikintralayer2022}, whereas improved continuum calculations find it in the $\mathrm{B^{Se/W}}$ region (Bernal stacking with Se above W)~\cite{Wangtwist2025}.
 Nevertheless, both GW-BSE~\cite{Naikintralayer2022} and continuum models~\cite{Wangtwist2025} predict the energy separation of the three moir\'{e} exciton peaks to be about 180-200~meV, compared to the experimentally observed value of ~93~meV.
 Additionally, the redshift of the lowest bright moir\'{e} exciton energy remains unexplained.
+Despite extensive efforts, no existing theory has achieved a unifying and quantitatively accurate explanation of all experimentally observed moiré exciton features and their microscopic origin.